← Back to Blog

 • Carrying costs: mortgage, taxes, insurance, utilities while the house sits on the market

-• Time: a traditional sale in West Tennessee can take 60–90 days or longer
+• Time: a traditional sale in West Tennessee can take 60 to 90 days or longer

 When you add all of that up, the net difference between a cash sale and a traditional listing is often smaller than the headline numbers suggest.
 Sometimes it’s negligible.
 Sometimes the cash sale is actually better.